 Soldiers began to lead the kneeling men into the office building two at a time, Volynets said.
 She was panicked, desperate to negotiate Slava’s release.
 The Russians took a young man over to take a close look at Slava.

 “No, not him,” the young man answered.

-Slava lived.
-The Russians let most of the civilians go that day, first the women, then the men.
+Russians let most of the civilians go that day, first the women, then the men.
 But the volunteers were not released.

 “What should we do with them?”
 Skyba heard a Russian say.
 “Kill them,” another answered.
 “But take them away first so they’re not laying around here.”

-Russian soldiers led the volunteers around the corner to a small courtyard where there was already one dead body.
+Russian soldiers led Sykba and other volunteers around the corner of the office building to a small courtyard where there was already one dead body.
 Then two soldiers started shooting.

-Skyba felt a bullet pierce his side, and he hit the ground.
+Skyba felt something pierce his side, and he hit the ground.
 He had taken a bullet clean through his abdomen, a photograph shows.
 He pretended to be dead, terrified the Russians would see his exhalations cloud the cold air.

-Once it was silent, Skyba worked his wrists out of the tape that bound them, crawled through the corpses of his comrades and stole boots from the body of the only man who still had them on.
+Once it was silent, Skyba worked his wrists out of the tape that bound them, crawled through the corpses of his comrades from the checkpoint and stole boots from the body of the only man who still had them on.
 He ran to a neighboring house and curled up on the sofa, trying to get warm.

 Then he heard voices.
 Russians.

 “Is anybody here in the house?” a man called.
 Skyba pretended to be the owner.